codeplaysoftware/portBLAS/README.md

 Operations among elements of vectors (or matrices) are expressed in the set of Operation Classes.
 Operations are templated classes that take templated types as input.
-Operations form the nodes of the SYCL-BLAS expression tree.
+Operations form the nodes of the portBLAS expression tree.
 Refer to the documentation of each node type for details.

 Composing these is how the compile-time Expression tree is created: